mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-02.md

 - Evaluate the flow using a question and answer evaluation dataset
 - Show the evaluation status and results
 - Demonstrate that you deploy the flow and you can use the REST endpoint or the SDK to use the deployed flow.
+- The prompt flow steps were automatically generated when the prompt flow was created from Chat playground.
+Describe the prompt flow steps to your coach.

 ## Learning Resources